Updated: July 2022

 When a private account holder signs a document in Scrive eSign, this will be retained within that party’s own e-archive within Scrive eSign.

 Private account holders may only initiate Scrive eSign workflows through Scrive eSign subject to such restrictions for cost-free accounts as Scrive maintains from time to time.

-For private account holders, Scrive primarily acts as a controller due to the service being provided cost-free and that Scrive may single handedly re-determine the terms for the free account, or withdraw the same at any time.
-Thus, Scrive reserves the right to terminate the account of an inactive private account holder.
+For private account holders, Scrive acts as the controller of your contact details and as a processor of the personal data included in documents being signed in Scrive eSign.
+Scrive reserves the right to terminate the account of an inactive private account holder.
 In case of such termination, Scrive will provide due pre-warning to the email registered in the account and enable the private account holder to offboard the contents or their account prior to final deletion thereof.